simaomsarmento/PairsTrading/README.md

 ## Training the Deep Learning models on Google Colab

-1. Copy all the required files to directory in Google Drive
+1. Copy all the required files (data folder + classes + training files) to directory in Google Drive
 2. Run the notebook in the 'training' folder using google colab.